davidgilbertson/react-recollect/README.md

 ### The `afterChange` function

+In addition to those two things, there's just one more thing...

 Pass a function to `afterChange` to have it called whenever the store updates.
 For example, if you wanted to sync your store to local storage, you could do the following anywhere in your app.